githubocto/flat-demo-bitcoin-price/README.md

 	      - .github/workflows/flat.yml
 	```

 	b.
 This section determines how often the Action will run.
 It uses a utility called [cron](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule) to schedule time-based jobs.
-Cron jobs have a very particular syntax, and in this example we’re telling the workflow to run every 5 minutes (Actions schedules run at most every 5 minutes).
+Cron jobs have a very particular syntax, and in this example, we’re telling the workflow to run every 5 minutes (Actions schedules run at most every 5 minutes).
 You can use a [handy page like this one](https://crontab.guru/) to figure out any schedule (every hour, once a month, every Saturday, etc).

 	```yaml
 	schedule: